Transfer Credit Information

 - Transfer of course credits and other credit must reflect the academic integrity of the Franklin degree.

-- Franklin is committed to facilitating student success by assuring that students are prepared to do the upper-level coursework required for the awarding of the baccalaureate degree.
+- The University is committed to facilitating student success by assuring that students are prepared to do the upper-level coursework required for the awarding of the baccalaureate, master’s and doctoral degrees.

-- Franklin applies the guidance of higher education agencies such as the North Central Association Higher Learning Commission (HLC), the Council on Higher Education Accreditation (CHEA), the Ohio Department of Higher Education (ODHE), and the American Council on Education (ACE) in developing transfer policies.
-The ODHE work done on transfer and articulation in Ohio for Ohio state assisted institutions is a key component of Franklin’s policies and procedures regarding transfer and articulation.
+- Franklin applies the guidance of higher education agencies such as the Higher Learning Commission (HLC), the Council on Higher Education Accreditation (CHEA), the Ohio Department of Higher Education (ODHE), and the American Council on Education (ACE) in developing transfer policies.
+The ODHE work done on transfer and articulation in Ohio for Ohio state assisted institutions is a key component of University policies and procedures regarding transfer and articulation.

-- At students’ request, Franklin evaluates educational work and occupational experience to assure those experiences, when appropriate and relevant, can be used to meet degree requirements.
+- At students’ request, the University evaluates educational work and occupational experience to assure those experiences, when appropriate and relevant, can be used to meet degree requirements.

 - The Review Committee engages in periodic and systematic reviews of the transfer credit function and considers these tenets in its review and deliberation process.

-- Based on these aforementioned tenets, the Review Committee makes recommendations to the Provost who then recommends consistent transfer policy and procedures to the University's President.
+- Based on these aforementioned tenets, the Review Committee makes recommendations to the Senior VP for Academic Affairs who then recommends consistent transfer policy and procedures to the university President.

-The Review Committee is responsible for requesting and reviewing research studies from the Office of Institutional Effectiveness to assess the extent to which transfer and non-transfer students are successful in Franklin coursework and in achieving program-specific and general education outcomes.
-The Review Committee will meet twice a year, in November and May, with additional meetings called as needed.
+The Review Committee is responsible for requesting and reviewing research studies from the office of Institutional Effectiveness to assess the extent to which transfer and non-transfer students are successful in Franklin coursework and in achieving program-specific and general education outcomes.
+The Review Committee will review, meet, and update as needed.

 Ohio Department of Higher Education

-Like all institutions of higher education, Franklin accepts transfer credit from regionally accredited institutions of higher education and applies that credit to the various degree programs.
-As stated by ODHE, “the determination of the acceptance of transfer credit and the determination of the application of transfer credit to graduation requirements and specific program or major requirements are to be treated separately by the receiving institution within the stipulations of this policy.”
-(Ohio Department of Higher Education, Transfer Policy) Because most Franklin graduates have transfer credit from one or more institutions, the Office of Transfer and Articulation reviews transfer credit requests continuously and maintains an extensive database of courses and their Franklin comparability and applicability.
+Like all institutions of higher education, accepts transfer credit from regionally accredited institutions of higher education and applies that credit to the various degree programs.
+As stated by ODHE, “the determination of the acceptance of transfer credit and the determination of the application of transfer credit to graduation requirements and specific program or major requirements are to be treated separately by the receiving institution within the stipulations of this policy” (Ohio Department of Higher Education, Transfer Policy).
+Because most Franklin graduates have transfer credit from one or more institutions, the Office of Transfer and Articulation reviews transfer credit requests continuously and maintains an extensive database of courses and their comparability and applicability to University/Enterprise courses.

 Ohio Department of Higher Education Course Equivalency Standard

 The ODHE equivalency standard focuses on the match of learning outcomes to articulate specific levels of learning mastery.
-Franklin, in developing course equivalencies and comparability, uses the 70% industry standard of OHE, along with course descriptions, syllabi, textbooks, and other more traditional processes in determining comparability.
+Franklin Enterprise, in developing course equivalencies and comparabilities, uses the 70% industry standard of ODHE, along with course descriptions, syllabi, textbooks, and other more traditional processes in determining comparability.

 Bilateral Articulation Agreements

-OHE defines bilateral articulation agreements as the written agreements that are reached between individual colleges and universities or between a post secondary institution of higher education and another post secondary institution of learning, which detail course equivalency, program-to-program linkages, and undergraduate requirements.
-Franklin maintains bilateral articulation agreements, particularly for the Community College Alliance, and it will continue to maintain those agreements as described in "Transfer Credit from Non-Regionally Accredited Institutions /Organizations and Non-coursework Credit."
+ODHE defines bilateral articulation agreements as the written agreements that are reached between individual colleges and universities or between a postsecondary institution of higher education and another postsecondary institution of learning, which detail course equivalency, program-to-program linkages, and undergraduate requirements.
+Franklin Enterprise maintains bilateral articulation agreements, particularly for the Community College Alliance, and will continue to maintain those agreements as described in Section 3 of this manual.

-Franklin University accepts the Transfer Module from all of Ohio’s colleges and universities, and equivalent models from schools outside of the state of Ohio.
+Franklin Enterprise accepts the Transfer Module from all of Ohio’s colleges and universities, and equivalent models from schools outside of the state of Ohio.

 Recognition of Associate’s Degrees

-Franklin University offers both associates and bachelor’s degrees and recognizes the successfully completed A.A. degrees, A.S. degrees, and Applied Associate degrees from other colleges and universities.
-The process for accepting and applying technical credit gained as part of Applied Associate’s degrees is further explained "Degree Structure and Completion Programs."
+Franklin University offers both associates and bachelor’s degrees and recognize successfully completed A.A. degrees, A.S. degrees, and Applied Associate degrees from other colleges and universities.
+The process for accepting and applying technical credit gained as part of Applied Associate’s degrees is further explained is outlined in detail in the Office of the Registrar.

-As defined by OHE, college-level coursework is a course that 1) is not remedial or developmental, 2) carries one or more credit hours, and 3) is eligible to count toward graduation at the sending institution.
+College-level coursework is defined by ODHE as a course that 1) is not remedial or developmental, 2) carries one or more credit hours, and 3) is eligible to count toward graduation at the sending institution.
 These courses are taught at an institution of higher education for which credit is granted toward a particular degree(s).
 These courses are taught at an intellectual and content level which goes beyond courses taught at the high school level.
 For the purposes of the ODHE policy, the sending institution determines which courses are college-level and thereby eligible for transfer to a receiving institution.

-Franklin University has adopted ODHE’s definition of college-level coursework, however, University faculty reserve the right to determine whether a course applies to a degree program.
+Franklin Enterprise has adopted ODHE’s definition of college-level coursework, however, University faculty reserve the right to determine whether a course applies to a degree program.

-Franklin University has institutional policies that incorporate portions of the Transfer of D Grades Policy of the Ohio Department of Higher Education.
+Franklin Enterprise has institutional policies that incorporate portions of the Transfer of D Grades Policy of the Ohio Department of Higher Education.
+(See Appendix C.)

 If the credit from a course with fewer hours is at least two-thirds of the course with greater hours, the course should be deemed comparable in length.
 For example, a two-semester hour course may not be comparable to a four-semester hour course, according to ODHE guidelines.

 ODHE guidelines define a free elective as college level courses taken for credit outside of specific university, collegial or departmental degree requirements.
-Franklin University classifies General Education electives and University electives as free electives in its degree requirements.
+The University classifies General Education electives and Free Electives, as University Electives in its degree requirements.

 Adult Career-Technical Education

-“The language in section 3333.162 of the Ohio Revised Code requires the Board of Regents and the Ohio Department of Education to develop policies and procedures ensuring that students at an adult career-technical education institution or secondary career-technical education institution can transfer agreed upon technical courses completed there (that adhere to industry standards) to any state institution of higher education ‘without unnecessary duplication or institutional barriers’" (Ohio Department of Higher Education, Background).
+“The language in section 3333.162 of the Ohio Revised Code requires the Ohio Department of Education to develop policies and procedures ensuring that students at an adult career-technical education institution or secondary career-technical education institution can transfer agreed upon technical courses completed there (that adhere to industry standards) to any state institution of higher education ‘without unnecessary duplication or institutional barriers’ (Ohio Department of Higher Education, Background).
 Specific fields of study where course equivalencies are considered include nursing, information technology, and medical assisting.

 Franklin recognizes the value of credit and knowledge obtained from adult career-technical education programs and applies this credit to degree requirements in the university’s undergraduate degree completion programs.
 The completion degree allows students to transfer coursework into a baccalaureate degree designed to complement their technical expertise.
 For example, students with an AAS degree in Law Enforcement can apply that degree toward a B.S. degree with a major in Public Safety Management.

 The completion degrees allow the students to extend their education into studies that build on their body of knowledge acquired in paraprofessional/professional programs of study.
-Up to 24 credit hours may be counted toward the students’ Bachelor’s degrees.
+As is illustrated in the Flow Chart and Appendix B, up to 24 credit hours may be counted toward the students’ Bachelor’s degrees.
 The degree completion programs provide students with the theory and tools to support intelligent leadership practices in their professions.

 Placement and Assessment

-New degree-seeking students are required to take Franklin University placement tests in reading, writing, mathematics and computer literacy.
-Results of these tests determine if any preparatory and developmental education courses are required.
+Admissions has a process for new degree-seeking students to take Franklin University placement tests in reading, writing, mathematics and computer literacy.
+Results of these tests determine if any remedial coursework is required.
 Transfer students may have certain tests waived due to previous course credit at another institution.
-Additionally, students who have taken college entrance exams, such as the SAT or ACT, and score at a certain proficiency threshold may be exempt from taking certain placement tests.
-Student Enrollment Advisors or Academic Advisors will advise students on the placement tests required, ways to prepare for tests, and appeal procedures.
+Additionally, students who have taken college entrance exams, such as the SAT or ACT (scores valid for up to 2 years), and score at a certain proficiency threshold may be exempt from taking certain placement tests.
+Admissions Advisors or Academic Advisors will advise students on the placement tests required, ways to prepare for tests, and appeal procedures.

 Transfer Credit Process Overview